 The infiltration tunnel was made by manual excavation work with dynamites, shovels and pick axes.
-The tunnel is located only four kilometers away from JSA.
+The tunnel is located only four kilometres away from JSA.

 At this stop, we also visited a DMZ museum, where we were shown a short movie about the DMZ and the history of the two nations.

 3rd Stop: Dora Observatory

 The Dora Observatory was another amazing experience.
 This is the last point before the actual DMZ begins.
-The observatory offers visitors a distinct vantage point allowing them to get a glimpse into North Korea on a clear day.
+The observatory offers visitors a distinct vantage point allowing them to glimpse North Korea on a clear day.

 It is here that both Koreas blast propaganda on extremely loud speakers at each other.
-For the most part South Korea blares K-pop on their speaker.
-Apparently North Korea isn’t a fan of K-pop.
+For the most part, South Korea blares K-pop on their speaker.
+North Korea isn’t a fan of K-pop.
 Unbelievable, right?

 4th Stop: Dorasan Station

 The Dorasan Station is the most futuristic station that I’ve ever visited.
 Well, it’s futuristic in a different sense.
-It’s an ordinary looking station that is built in hope for a better future – a time when people of North and South Korea will be able to freely travel between the countries.
+It’s an ordinary-looking station built in the hope of a better future – a time when people of North and South Korea can freely travel between the countries.

 Dorasan Station is built to serve a dream.
 But for now, it’s just the last stop on the DMZ tour.